• Skip to primary navigation

 We don't use sugar in this recipe as we find the sweetness of beets quite enough.
 But you can use our ultimate pickle brine recipe and add granulated white sugar if you’d like your pickles sweeter.
 Just put 1 tablespoon of sugar (with salt) in the boiling hot water and mix it well.

-If you want to add some additional seasonings to the recipe, we recommend starting with spices.
+If you want to add some additional seasonings to the recipe, you might want to learn how to make pickling spice mix at home and use it!
 The best spices for these pickled beets include red pepper flakes, whole black peppercorns, bay leaves and mustard seeds.
 You can even throw a cinnamon stick or whole cloves into each jar.

 You can add them right into the jars or into the brine when heating it.
 Spices don't change a thing (except the flavor) in the recipe.